zoems/warmandfurries/README.md

 **please note the site has some areas still under construction

 ## Features
-- Search for all sorts of emotional support animals through key words name or with the map!
+- Search for all sorts of emotional support animals through key words name or with the map
 - Browse listings with detailed information and photos
 - Book accommodations securely through the platform
 - Manage bookings and postings with a personal user dashboard